GEM-benchmark/NL-Augmenter/transformations/simple_ciphers/README.md

 ## What type of a transformation is this?

-This transformation modifies text using a variety of very simple "ciphers", that make the input sequence very dissimilar from typical input sequences, without losing any information in the input sequence:
+This transformation modifies text using a variety of very simple "ciphers", that make the input sequence very dissimilar at the token level from its original form, but without losing any information in the input sequence:
 1. Repeat every character twice
 ```
 TThhee  rreedd  ffooxx  jjuummppeedd  oovveerr  tthhee  llaazzyy  ddoogg..